NightStrang6r/BeRealNotificationBot/README.md

 📲 You can subscribe to INSTANT BeReal notifications in Telegram here: **https://t.me/BeRealNotifyBot**

+## 🤔 **Why?**

+I encountered a problem that my BeReal notification arrived late, arrived without sound, or did not arrive at all.
+After searching the Internet, I found out that I am not the only one who has this problem.
+Therefore, I decided to transfer BeReal notifications to Telegram, which has an instant speed of sending notifications, without loss, and has the ability to customize the notification sound.

+As a result, notifications now arrive smoothly and much earlier than the official notification.

 ## ❓ **How it works?**

 - To obtain notification data, we use the internal API of the BeReal application, for example: [Click](https://mobile.bereal.com/api/bereal/moments/last/europe-west)